amd/InfinityHub-CI/base-gpu-mpi-rocm-docker/README.md

 These instructions use Docker to create an HPC Application Container.
 If you are not familiar with creating Docker builds, please see the available [Docker manuals and references](https://docs.docker.com/).

-### Build System Requirements
+## Build System Requirements
 - Git
 - Docker

-### Updating the Dockerfile
+## Updating the Dockerfile

-#### Apt
+### ROCm Installation Notes
-The default container does not have every component of ROCm or Ubuntu installed, and additional components may need to be installed depending on your application.
-If you use the Docker container tag that ends in `*-complete` it will have a more complete ROCm environment, see the [Inputs](#inputs) section for more details.
-These components can easily be installed using a simple `apt-get install ...` command.
+The default container has ROCm and all of its libraries installed.
+Additional components may need to be installed depending on your application.
-List of available ROCm libraries that can be installed with apt-get:
-`hipblas, hipcub, hipfft, hipsolver, hipsparse, miopen, rccl, rocalution, rocblas, rocfft, rocprim, rocrand, rocsolver, rocsparse, roctracer, rocthrust`
+Environment variables for `PATH`, `LIBRARY_PATH`, `LD_LIBRARY_PATH`, `C_INCLUDE_PATH`, and `CPLUS_INCLUDE_PATH` for the base libraries of ROCm, OMPI and UCX.

+> - The implementation of MPI on the node must match the implementation in the container for multi-node runs.
+> - To use OpenMP support add the following after the ROCm install:
+>```
+>env CC=$ROCM_PATH/bin/amdclang \
+>    CXX=$ROCM_PATH/bin/amdclang++ \
+>    FC=$ROCM_PATH/bin/amdflang
+>```

-#### HPC Application
+### Application
-Many HPC Applications require components or applications that are not available using `apt-get`.
+Many Applications require components or applications that are not available using `apt-get`.
 These may be installed, per the applications installation instructions, at the section of the Docker file with the comment `# Install Additional Apps Below`.
 Add any binary, libraries, or include file paths to the appropriate environment variables similarly to the ROCm, UCX, and OpenMPI examples.
-After adding any additional applications add the desired HPC Application at the bottom of this section.
+After adding any additional applications add the desired application at the bottom of that section.

 There are a few ways to get additional applications into the container.
 - CURL/wget: download the binary/source and compile, using docker RUN command